Building-Energy-Modeling/Building-Modeling/README.md

 ## Model Training

 After selecting the model structure, the next step is to determine how the black-box thermal dynamic model is trained.
-In building thermal modeling, the training strategy is not only related to prediction accuracy, but also affects data availability, model generalization, privacy protection, deployment scalability, and interpretability.
+In building thermal modeling, the training strategy is not only related to prediction accuracy but also affects data availability, model generalization, privacy protection, deployment scalability, and interpretability.

 Traditional black-box models are usually trained in a centralized supervised learning manner, where operational data from one or multiple buildings are collected and stored in a central database.
 The model is then optimized to minimize the discrepancy between predicted and measured thermal responses.
 However, with the increasing deployment of smart meters, building automation systems, and IoT sensors, new training strategies have become important for large-scale building thermal modeling.
 This section discusses three representative strategies: federated learning, end-to-end learning, and explainable AI.